OSInside/kiwi/doc/source/image_description/elements.rst

   list, the configured package manager needs to be setup appropriately.
   By default the source is expected to be a simple repository baseurl.

+use_for_bootstrap="true|false"
+  Used for Debian (apt) based repositories only.
+It specifies whether this repository should be the one used for bootstrapping or not.
+  It is set to 'false' by default.
+Only a single repository is allowed to be used for bootstrapping, if no repository is set for the bootstrap the last one in the description XML is used.

 <repository><source>
 ~~~~~~~~~~~~~~~~~~~~
 The location of a repository is specified by the path attribute of the